Historian, Journalist, Founder/CEO Black Paris Tours

-At age 3 Ricki's Mom took her to see Josephine Baker perform in Los Angeles.
-7 years later her parents took her to hear James Baldwin read from his book, THE FIRE NEXT TIME on Stanford campus.
+At age 3 Ricki’s Mom took her to see Josephine Baker perform in Los Angeles.
+She was 11years old when her parents took her to meet James Baldwin and hear him read from his book, THE FIRE NEXT TIME on Stanford campus.
+(12 years later she would interview and spend time with Baldwin in NYC)

 From then on, there were two things Ricki dreamed of: